JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 #### Proof of code

-Small proof of code that the auction can actually be started without configs that can be added to `test/forge/templegold/DaiGoldAuction.t.sol`:
+A small proof of code that the auction can be started without configs that can be added to `test/forge/templegold/DaiGoldAuction.t.sol`:

 ```solidity
 contract DaiGoldAuction_POCs_Test is DaiGoldAuctionTestBase {